Buses in Barcelona: Interurban buses

 The interurban bus service links Barcelona with the other towns in the metropolitan area.
 See the timetables of the various buses by searching the AMB (Àrea Metropolitana de Barcelona) website.

 Nitbus

 During the night, the company NitBus provides a night-time bus service in Barcelona and the first metropolitan ring with 21 lines.
 19 of them go through Plaça de Catalunya, where you can change to other lines.
 The frequency is 15/20 minutes between 22:20 and 06:00.

+Airport bus

+Aerobús is the shuttle bus service that connects Barcelona Airport (Terminals 1 and 2) and downtown Barcelona.
+It is operated by the Metropolitan Area of Barcelona (AMB).

+The service operates 24 hours a day, every day of the year.
+It has two bus lines: the A1, which goes to Terminal 1 every 5-10 minutes, and the A2, which goes to Terminal 2 every 10-20 minutes.
+The travel time is 35 minutes, and it has stops at points in the city such as Plaça de Catalunya, Plaça d'Espanya, Plaça de la Universitat, and Gran Via de les Corts Catalanes.